Skip to content

 When the job count doubles, the duct tape shows.
 Spreadsheets fall out of sync, teams work off stale information, and small misses (a supplier price change, a schedule slip) snowball across multiple projects.

 If you can’t see markup vs. margin, budget vs. actual, and committed vs. uncommitted costs, profit becomes a hope, not a forecast.
+Busy is not the same thing as healthy.

 Every decision routes through one person.
 You approve every estimate, nudge every sub, and rewrite every client email.
 It’s not leadership, it’s a very expensive help desk.